Relative and Stepparent Adoptions

 Often biological parents will consent to relative caregiver or stepparent adoptions.
 A biological parent who agrees to an adoption may voluntarily surrender his or her rights to the child.
 The Surrender of Rights is a formal legal document in which the biological parent gives up his or her rights to the child to the adoptive parents so that the child can be adopted.
 The Surrender of Rights must be properly executed and supporting documents regarding the execution of the Surrender of Rights must also be executed.
 If these documents are not properly executed, the Surrender of Rights may be invalid and the adoption may not go through.
 You should work with an attorney to ensure these documents are properly executed.

 Even is a biological parent is unwilling to surrender his or her rights to the child, the Court can still terminate the biological parent’s rights by granting the adoption.
 In order to terminate a biological parent’s rights in a relative or stepparent adoption case, the Court must find the adoption is in the child’s best interest and that the biological parent has either not communicated with the child in a parental manner or not supported or cared for the child for the year immediately preceding the filing of the Petition for Adoption.

 The Ruthenberg-Marshall Law Firm focuses its adoption practice on relative caregiver and stepparent adoption.
 We can help you navigate the adoption laws, which are complex and specific to the type of adoption you are pursuing.

-For help with your adoption, you can schedule a consult with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.
+For help with your adoption, you can schedule a Legal Clarity Session with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.